WHVO

 WHVO (1480 AM) and WKDZ (1110 AM) are a pair of radio stations simulcasting an oldies format.
 Licensed to Hopkinsville, Kentucky, United States, WHVO serves the Clarksville-Hopkinsville area.
 WKDZ is licensed to Cadiz, Kentucky.
 The stations are currently owned by Ham Broadcasting Co., Inc. and feature news programming from Fox News Radio.
 WKDZ is a daytime-only radio station, while WHVO broadcasts 24 hours a day.

+The two stations maintain a shared studio facility with WKDZ-FM on US 68/KY 80 near its junction with Interstate 24 in Cadiz.
+WHVO's transmitter is located near the Western Kentucky State Fairgrounds in Hopkinsville.
+WKDZ's transmitter is located on Monitor Springs Road off KY 778 near Cadiz.

 History

 History of WHVO

-The station was assigned the call letters WKOA upon signing on on September 19, 1954, under the license of Pennyrile Broadcasting Company.
+The station, built by the Woods family, who were also the owners of the Kentucky New Era, the Woods family, was assigned the call letters WKOA upon signing on the air on September 19, 1954, under the license of Pennyrile Broadcasting Company, the broadcast division of the New Era.
+Local businessman William Higgins purchased the station in 1958.
 It was a middle-of-the-road (MOR format) in the 1970s, and then a big band/oldies format during the mid-1980s.
-The station's callsigns changed to WYKH on August 1, 1986.
+The station's callsigns changed to WYKH on April 1, 1986, when it switched to a solid gold oldies format after being purchased by John N. Hall III.
 On December 14, 1987, the station changed its call sign to WQKS.

 WQKS was acquired by the station's current owner, Ham Broadcasting, in October 1995.
-The current WHVO callsigns came on May 16, 2000.
+The station had changed to its current oldies format in October 1997 after a few years of airing an urban contemporary format.
+The current WHVO callsign was adopted on May 16, 2000.

 History of WKDZ (AM)

-WKDZ (AM) signed on the air on April 8, 1966.

-It signed on the air with the performance of "The Star-Spangled Banner" by the Trigg County High School band.
+WKDZ (AM) signed on the air on April 8, 1966, under license by Lake Barkley Broadcasting Company. at approximately 11 a.m., with general manager Wilburn "Willie" Wilson, a former WPKY employee, providing the opening remarks.
+WKDZ signed on the air with the performance of "The Star-Spangled Banner" by the Trigg County High School band.
 The first song played on WKDZ was "These Boots Are Made for Walkin'" by Nancy Sinatra.

-Ham Broadcasting acquired WKDZ-AM on January 22, 1991.
+The station signed on and began simulcasting over its FM companion at 106.3 MHz in 1972.
+WKDZ-AM-FM remained under ownership of the Wilson family until 1986, when local businessman Gary Kidd acquired the station.
+The FM station became a separate outlet when that station became rock station WBZD.
+On January 22, 1991, its current owner, Ham Broadcasting, acquired WKDZ-AM and WBDZ (which reverted to WKDZ-FM on March 8, 1991).

+WKDZ was the longtime broadcaster of the Cadiz Rotary Auction for many years since 1967.